metakgp/naarad/README.md

 - The credentials are sent to their institute email

 > [!Tip]
-> To understand the full process of accessing the service, refer [this](./SUBSCRIPTION_INSTRUCTION.md).
+> To understand the full process of accessing the service, refer [Subscription Instruction](./SUBSCRIPTION_INSTRUCTION.md) guide.

 <p align="right">(<a href="#top">back to top</a>)</p>